MarsArtistsCommunity/MarsRovers/README.md

 ## Basic Rover
 (this model was begun ~2008...its wheels ought to be enlarged and water tanks for radiation shielding ought to be added to the roof, among many other things...)

-Link to 340MB Dropbox file [here](https://www.dropbox.com/s/n7rq2ydwnekpczh/LER_underconstruction.000.mb?dl=0)
+Link to 340MB Dropbox file: https://www.dropbox.com/s/n7rq2ydwnekpczh/LER_underconstruction.000.mb?dl=0

 ![](https://github.com/MarsArtistsCommunity/MarsSurfaceVehicles/blob/master/Screen%20Shot%202016-10-22%20at%204.56.40%20PM.png)